KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

 If you want to read up on header elements check out the documentation from MDN:
 [Mozilla Developer Network Documentation on heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements)

-TODO: Add inspecting and modification
+TODO: Add inspecting and modification & add classes